Virginia Top 20 Attractions You Just Cannot Miss

 The entire Jamestown is included as part of the historic site, initially established in the early 1600s.
 It’s also an archeological site to rediscover the history of America.

 Historic Jamestown is a popular attraction for visitors to get a glimpse into America’s past.
 You can walk amongst the former site of the James Fort and Old Jamestown, with many of the original buildings preserved.
-The attraction hopes to maintain the heritage and educate visitors.
+The attraction hopes to maintain its heritage and educate visitors.

 Some of the must-see sights at the attraction include the Jamestown Church, the Governor Harvey House, Tercentory Monument, and the Pocahontas statue.
 You will also find a replica of the original settlement and ship models.